T3aHat/WheelSeeker/README.md

 # WheelSeek for YouTube
 You can seek forward or backward a YouTube video by wheeling the mouse.

-# install from Chrome Web Store
+# Install from Chrome Web Store
 https://chrome.google.com/webstore/detail/wheelseek-for-youtube/cjjmkhjkajecnbabfihiddlmmdehjodj

-# install from GitHub
+# Install from GitHub
 - Download `wheelseek.zip` from

 https://github.com/T3aHat/WheelSeek_for_YouTube/raw/main/wheelseek.zip